 In our previous blog we explained how you can fundamentally improve your meetings.
 Maybe you’ve already started implementing some of it.
 Usually, however, new insights into how something can be improved alone aren’t enough.
 Odds are that you have the feeling that there is something in your way.
 We often hear things like “There are…Details

-When we talk about optimising organizational processes, we rarely talk about meetings.
+When we talk about optimizing organizational processes, we rarely talk about meetings.
 Which is a bit strange, since we spend around a quarter of our work time in meetings, on average.
 Tools and concepts such as lean, agile, scrum and timeboxing are being used more and more frequently to increase productivity on the work floor,…Details